 Giacomo Puccini (1858-1924)

-Giacomo Puccini, born in Lucca, Italy, began writing music upon watching a performance of Verdi’s Aida.
-Puccini is celebrated for his stunning melodies, lush orchestrations and expert musical dramatization.
-While often criticised for his flirtations with popular music and over-sentimentality, he is considered as the only true successor to Verdi.
-Puccini’s masterpieces Madama Butterfly and La Bohème are still the two most performed operas in America.
-Whilst Puccini’s works embraced late-19th Century Romanticism, he became one of the leading figures in the Italian Verismo movement which sought to bring the naturalism of writers such as Emile Zola into opera.
+Giacomo Puccini, born in Lucca, began writing music upon watching a performance of Verdi’s Aida.
+Puccini is celebrated for his stunning melodies, lush orchestrations, and expert musical dramatization.
+While often criticized for his flirtations with popular music and over-sentimentality, he is considered as the only true successor to Verdi.
+Puccini’s masterpieces Madama Butterfly and La Bohème are still the two most performed operas in the U.S. Whilst Puccini’s works embraced late-19th century Romanticism, he became one of the leading figures in the Italian Verismo movement, which sought to bring the naturalism of writers such as Emile Zola into opera.

 Ennio Morricone (1928-)

-Ennio Morricone is a composer and conductor with a fifty-year career span including a huge proportion of soundtracks for more than 500 motion pictures and television series.
-He is perhaps most famous for his work in spaghetti westerns such as A Fistful Of Dollars, The Good The Bad And The Ugly and Once Upon A Time In The West.
-However his career includes a much wider range of musical compositions, resulting in him becoming one of the most prolific and versatile composers of the 20th century.
-Morricone has received two Grammy Awards, two Golden Globes, five BAFTAS and an Academy Honorary Award for ‘magnificent and multifaceted contributions to the art of film music.’
+Ennio Morricone is a composer and conductor with a 50-year career span, including a huge proportion of soundtracks for more than 500 motion pictures and television series.
+He is perhaps most famous for his work in spaghetti westerns such as A Fistful Of Dollars, The Good The Bad And The Ugly, and Once Upon A Time In The West.
+However, his career includes a much wider range of musical compositions, resulting in him becoming one of the most prolific and versatile composers of the 20th century.
+Morricone has received two Grammy Awards, two Golden Globes, five BAFTAS, and an Academy Honorary Award for “magnificent and multifaceted contributions to the art of film music.”